creynoldsaccenture/bash-template/README.md

 Running "watch" task
 Waiting...
 ```
-The `Running "watch" task` part means that Grunt is watching certain files to see if they are modified.
+The `Running "watch" task` part means that Grunt is watching the Sass (scss) and Javascript (js) files to see if they are modified.
 For example, if you changed anything in `app.scss` then Grunt will re-run the `sass:dev` task.

-*N.B. `grunt prod` will not watch assets for changes*
+*N.B. `grunt prod` will not watch assets for changes.*

 ##Configuration
+Custom grunt tasks can be added as JSON config in `Gruntfile.js`.

+To install new dependencies run `npm install <package name> --save-dev`.
+The `--save-dev` flag tells npm to update the `packages.json` file with the new dependency.

 The IP address and port of the Express server can be changed by modifying the following line in `server.js`:
 ```
 var server = app.listen(3000, '127.0.0.1', function () {